-The Ed.D. in Higher Education Administration is designed to prepare graduates for positions in higher education administration, faculty and research, and policy.
+The doctoral program in Higher Education Administration is designed to prepare graduates for positions in higher education administration, faculty and research, and policy.
 Students in the program benefit from:

-- a Higher Education Core designed to provide breadth across critical areas of HIED;
+- A core of study designed to provide knowledge across critical areas of higher education;

-Upon completion of the EdD in HIED, graduates will be prepared to:
+Upon completion of the doctoral program, graduates will be prepared to:

 - Create original research that advances the field of higher education;

 - Be reflective, ethical, and effectual leaders of higher education organizations and institutions;